7wingfly/autok8s/vmware/VMwareParameters_Master.md

 # VMware Master Parameters
 The following is a list of all available parameters you can use with the `vmware_setup_master_node.sh` script.
-Below that are some examples that can help you get started and some notes on things to watch out for when setting some of the parameter values.
+Below are examples and notes to help you get started and to highlight things to watch for when setting some parameter values.

-Parameter values which are wrapped in quotes must include the quotes when applied.
+Parameter values wrapped in quotes must include the quotes when used.
 <br>
 <br>